fgnopporn - stock.adobe.com

-- Delivering IAM services using different IAM technology stacks, processes, operating models, and maturity levels across the different company locations.
+- Delivering IAM services using different IAM technology stacks, processes, operating models and maturity levels across different company locations.

 - Supporting different languages in the different countries where the company operates.

-- Ensuring fast time to market for products and services requiring consistent IAM for employees, partners, customers/consumers in response to market needs/opportunities.
+- Ensuring fast time to market for products and services requiring consistent IAM for employees, partners and customers in response to market needs and opportunities.